kwsong0113/diffusion-forcing-transformer/README.md

 To let the model rollout longer than it's trained on, simply append something like `dataset.validation_multiplier=8` to the above commands, and it will rollout `8x` longer than maximum sequence length it's trained on.

+The above checkpoint is trained for 100K steps.

 ## Training

 ### DMLab